litebird/litebird_sim/docs/source/mapmaking.rst

 2. A *destriper*, i.e., a more advanced map-maker that can remove the effect of correlated instrumental noise from the timelines before producing a map.
-The uncorrelated noise is usually referred as 1/f noise, and the purpose of the destriper is to estimate its contribution and remove it from the timelines; then, a classical *binner* is ran over the cleaned timelines.
+The correlated noise is usually referred as 1/f noise, and the purpose of the destriper is to estimate its contribution and remove it from the timelines; then, a classical *binner* is ran over the cleaned timelines.